Winterize Now: 6 Ways to Prevent & Repair Frozen Pipe

 5) Consider a water monitor

-A water monitor can alert you to potential burst pipe scenarios due to freezing.
-The StreamLabs Monitor has sensors that measure ambient room temperature, so when room temperatures approach freezing (32° F), the app will send you a push notification to let you know your pipes are at risk.
-Although this is not a prevention in and of itself, StreamLabs provides you with a proactive alert so that you can take action - such as turning on a faucet or leaving water dripping overnight.
-The StreamLabs Monitor also incorporates easily with your Nest Learning Thermostat or Alexa Smart Home Device.
+A water monitor can alert you to potential burst pipe scenarios due to freezing using sensors that measure ambient room temperature.
+Depending on the monitor, an associated app can send you a push notification to let you know your pipes are at risk.
+Although this is not a prevention in and of itself, there are monitors that provide you with a proactive alert so that you can take action - such as turning on a faucet or leaving water dripping overnight.
+Some water monitors also incorporate easily with your Nest Learning Thermostat or Alexa Smart Home Device.

 What To Do When The Damage Is Done